 Mountain Warfare Schoolis on the slopes of Vermont's Green Mountains.
 "Tough" is a good way of describing the winter phase of the Mountain Warfare School.
 In two weeks, soldiers learn to ski and snowshoe.
 They patrol through waist-deep snow, using altimeter barometers instead of compasses.
 They climb 30-feet walls of solid ice, perform crevasse rescues and learn survival skills.

 Limited CTLT allocations are available annually to Cadets who wish to participate in CTLT.
 This program allows selected Cadets to be attached to active duty or reserve component units (on annual training) and serve in a leadership position.
 The program is approximately three to four weeks in duration, and is available only to MS III cadets, who attend CLC in the same year.
 Cadets who attend CTLT are paid at the same rate as for CLC.
 Upon completion of this assignment, Cadets receive a performance evaluation by an officer in the assigned unit.
 This evaluation is used by the PMS when providing further counseling and leadership training.

-Nurse Summer training program is a three to four week program offered to nursing students who have completed Med-Surg I or an equivalent class.
-Most nursing Cadets will attend this training course following LDAC, the summer between their junior and senior years.
+Nurse Summer Training Program is a three to four week program offered to nursing students who have completed Med-Surg I or an equivalent class.
+Most nursing Cadets will attend this training course following CLC, the summer between their junior and senior years.
 NSTP is similar to CTLT as nursing Cadets are attached to an Army Hospital unit and practice clinical skills under the guidance of a licensed Army Nurse Corps Officer.